OpenAssetIO/OpenAssetIO/README.md

 ### System requirements

-We are targeting explicit support for [VFX Reference Platform CY2022](https://vfxplatform.com).
-More specifically, in the following we assume a Linux system (support for other operating systems is the subject of ongoing work) with system packages
+Ubuntu Linux 20.04 is currently the only fully tested platform.
+Support for other platforms is the subject of ongoing work.
+We further assume the following system packages are installed

 - CMake 3.21+
 - GCC 9.3